• Skip to primary navigation

 Though the screen size is larger, the device itself is not that much bigger or heavier than the Paperwhite.

-2. The weight in your hand:
+2. The weight in your hand

-The Kindle Oasis has a unique design where one portion of the device is slightly thicker than the rest.
 This allows your hand to curve around it in a more comfortable way than when holding the flat Kindle Paperwhite.

 If your hand tires, you can simply switch hands by rotating the screen and the display will flip right-side-up again.
 It is perfect for both right-handed people and lefties.

 The next-page button is placed right where your thumb will rest.
-You literally don't need to lift a finger to be able to advance to the next page as you do with the Paperwhite.
-This may sound insignificant, but it is HUGE when you want to really relax and focus on your book.
+You literally don’t need to lift a finger to be able to advance to the next page as you do with the Paperwhite.

-3. Interacting with the display:
+3. Interacting with the display

 There is almost nothing I want to do that can't be done on the Kindle Oasis screen: